 The curse of knowledge is typically referenced in educational situations where the teacher knows so much that they have a hard time simplifying the message down to the experience or understanding level of the audience.
 They also refer to it as “talking over the heads” of people.

-After going through training on his Storybrand methodology in Nashville last year, we completely reworked our website, messaging, and our business cards.
-I even walk our message through his story construct before every single talk that i give.
-(It has become part of the experiential toolkit we incorporate into every client engagement.)
+After going through training on his StoryBrand methodology in Nashville, we completely reworked our website, messaging, and our business cards.
+I even walk our message through his story construct before every single talk that I give.
+(It has become part of the experiential toolbox we incorporate into every client engagement.)

 For instance, there are dozens of processes we employ.
 There are several different products we offer.
 We pull from a half dozen different coaching certifications/methodologies and incorporate the best and brightest from dozens of authors and thought leaders into our coaching.
 But at the end of the day, what we really do with every client is help them…